-No, swimming directly after laser hair removal is not recommended.
+No, please avoid swimming directly after laser hair removal.
 Your skin will remain sensitive for 24-48 hours after laser hair removal so it is important to keep your skin protected during this period of time.

 This includes swimming in swimming pools,the sea, lakes, rivers and also relates to jacuzzi’s and plunge pools.

-Water in swimming pools contain levels of chemicals, bacteria and algae as does sea water, so it is essential that the skin is not exposed to these irritants during this time.
+Water in swimming pools contain levels of chemicals, bacteria and algae as does sea water.
+The skin must not exposed to these irritants during this time.